Chapter 1: Employee Classification

 1.3.1 Probationary Service RequiredAll newly assigned classified employees at the University are required to satisfy a probationary period of one hundred eighty (180) calendar days from the beginning date of employment.
 The probationary period begins on the first day of assignment.
 If an employee is placed on leave without pay during the probationary period, then the probationary period is extended by the same number of days that the employee is on leave.

 Supervisors must evaluate the work performance of the probationary employee prior to the end of the one hundred eighty (180) calendar day probationary period, or prior to any decision to terminate the employee during the probationary period.
 However, it is recommended that the evaluation be conducted as of the ninetieth (90th) day of employment or sooner, especially if there are performance concerns.
 This makes the employee aware that improvements are immediately necessary.
 Any information concerning the employee’s performance during the probationary period should be discussed with the employee and documented with the Office of Human Resources in the employee’s personnel file.

-Subject to review and approval by the Office of Human Resources the employment of any probationary employee whose performance is judged to be unsatisfactory may be terminated without prior notice.
+Subject to review and approval by the Office of Human Resources, the employment of any probationary employee whose service is judged to be unsatisfactory may be terminated without prior notice.
 A classified employee terminated during the probationary period does not have access to the discipline and dismissal policies and procedures, appeal procedures, or grievance procedures of the University.